Winkelried Memorial

 In the case of the Winkelried memorial, the main aim of the people of Stans was not to commemorate the hero, but provide the city of Stans with a representative memorial.
-Therefore the people of Stans chose Arnold von Winkelried, as he was a regionally known national figure.
+Therefore, the people of Stans chose Arnold von Winkelried, as he was a regionally known national figure.
 The local media would later write that such a monument would attract visitors to the town.
-The initiative for a new monument came from Anton Albert Durrer (1793–1865), who deemed the Winkelried statue that stood on a central fountain of Stans erected in 1723 as dated and on the on the 14 July 1853 made the corresponding application to the Stans town council while also organizing a fundraising campaign for the realization of the memorial.
+The initiative for a new monument came from Anton Albert Durrer (1793–1865), who deemed the Winkelried statue that stood on a central fountain of Stans erected in 1723 as dated and on 14 July 1853 made the corresponding application to the Stans town council while also organizing a fundraising campaign for the realization of the memorial.
 The location where such a regional monument was to be, was eagerly discussed between the people of Sempach who claimed not the birthplace of the hero was important, but the location of the heroic act.
 The people of Sempach counted with the support of philosopher Ignaz Paul Vital Troxler who preferred Sempach which lay in the middle of Switzerland.